mle0108/RenjieZhao.github.io/_pages/about.md

 I received my B.E. degree from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) in 2018, where I worked on Backscatter Communications with Professor [Xiaohua Tian](http://iiot.sjtu.edu.cn/xtian/) and Professor [Xinbing Wang](http://www.cs.sjtu.edu.cn/~wang-xb/).

-News:
+# News:
 ======
 * I plan to fly to China and visit some universities in Oct/Nov this year.
 Feel free to contact me if you want to talk to me in person.
 * 08/2023.
 Organized M-Cube User Workshop.
 Check [M-Cube website](http://m3.ucsd.edu/sdr/) for updates.
 * 08/2023.
 Officially graduated and start as an assistant professor at JHU.
 * 06/2023.
 Pass the final defense at UC San Diego!
+* 04/2023.
+NSDI'23 talk: Presented SlimWiFi.
 * 12/2022.
 On job market (Faculty/Research positions).
 * 12/2022.
-NSDI'23 paper accepted: SlimWiFi, Asymmetric Communication for Ultra-Low-Power IoT Radio.
+NSDI'23 paper: SlimWiFi, Asymmetric Communication for Ultra-Low-Power IoT Radio.
+* 11/2022.
+Sensys'22 posters: Ultra-Wideband Backscatter and RF-Chord.
 * 10/2022.
 More than 16 groups are using M-Cube platforms for their research projects.
 * 07/2022.
 MobiSys'22 demo: in person demo for the software defined radar demo with M-Cube.
 * 07/2022.
-NSDI'23 paper: RF-CHORD, Robust RFID Localization System for Practical Logistic Network.
+NSDI'23 paper: RF-Chord, Robust RFID Localization System for Practical Logistic Network.
 * 06/2021.
 Intern at MSR networking research group.
 * 03/2021.
 M-Cube is invited by ACM GetMobile.
 * 09/2020.
 M-Cube receives Best Paper Award of [MobiCom'20](https://sigmobile.org/mobicom/2020/) !